ARMmbed/mbed-os/features/filesystem/littlefs/littlefs/SPEC.md

 **Revision count** - Incremented every update, only the uncorrupted metadata-block with the most recent revision count contains the valid metadata.
-Comparison between revision counts must use sequence comparison since the revision counts may overflow.
+Comparison between revision counts must use sequence comparison because the revision counts may overflow.

 **Dir size** - Size in bytes of the contents in the current metadata block,